[?] Subscribe To This Site

 3. Ask the remaining volunteer to step into the circle and ask her to imitate the action of catching a chicken in a barn.

-5. Hence the volunteer has to use only actions to do this and neither she nor the rest of the participants can speak through the game.
-They are not to reveal the game that is going in any way to the volunteers coming into the room.
+5. Hence the volunteer has to use only actions to do this and neither she nor the rest of the participants can speak through the training game.
+They are not to reveal the training game that is going in any way to the volunteers coming into the room.

 6. You will also tell them that the volunteers will come into the room and help her in her task of 'catching the chicken'.